Submission Preparation Checklist

 - indicate which institutional and national guidelines for the care and use of laboratory animals were followed;

-- describe animal experiments in detail according to the ARRIVE guidelines: http://www.nc3rs.org.uk/ARRIVE and/or the Gold Standard Publication Checklist: http://bit.ly/1na53H9; indicate species and, where appropriate, strain of the animal; total number of animals used throughout the study; experimental design including statistical design and analysis; randomization and blinding; other pertinent details relating to the lifetime experience of the animals, including housing and care; refinements of experimental procedures to reduce suffering; pain management; humane end points; and euthanasia methods;
+- describe animal experiments in detail according to the ARRIVE guidelines; indicate species and, where appropriate, strain of the animal; total number of animals used throughout the study; number of animals per experimental group; experimental design including statistical design and analysis; randomization and blinding methods; other pertinent details relating to the lifetime experience of the animals, including housing and care; refinements of experimental procedures to reduce suffering; pain management; humane endpoints; and euthanasia methods;

 - confirm that the potential for application of the 3Rs was rigorously researched prior to starting, and every opportunity was taken during the course of the study to implement each of them;